Preparing for your appointmentBy Mayo Clinic Staff

-If you or someone you're with develops signs or symptoms of carbon monoxide poisoning — headache, dizziness, nausea, vomiting, chest pain, confusion — get into fresh air immediately and call 911 or emergency medical help.
+If you or someone you're with develops signs or symptoms of carbon monoxide poisoning — headache, dizziness, nausea, shortness of breath, weakness, confusion — get into fresh air immediately and call 911 or emergency medical help.

 Hospital staff will need critical information as soon as you arrive.
 On the way to the hospital, try to prepare to answer questions about: